-You can add any kind of electronic file to your Zotero library as an attachment (or as a basic item that has one note).
-However, if you just scanned it, Zotero will not search inside of it - if you scanned it and converted it to an indexable PDF using a program like Adobe Acrobat X or Nitro, you will be able to search inside of the PDF.
+You can add any kind of electronic file to your Zotero library as an attachment (or as a basic item that has one Note field).
+However, if you just scanned it, Zotero will not search inside of it - if you scanned it and converted it to an indexed, OCR'd PDF using a program like Adobe Acrobat X or Nitro, you will be able to search inside of the PDF.
 For more information on how to create PDFs, see the Creating Searchable PDFs tab in the Zotero guide: http://libguides.wsulibs.wsu.edu/zotero .
-There are also smartphone apps that you can use to photograph text and convert it to searchable PDFs.
+There are also smartphone apps that you can use to photograph text and convert it to searchable PDFs (see the Zotero for Mobile Devices tab in this guide).
 Please keep copyright/fair use rules in mind....

 How do I migrate all my old references and PDFs to Zotero?

 I advise doing it over several nights, no more than two hours at a time.
 For PDFs, drag them from your computer into the Zotero window.
 Right-click on each one and select "Retrieve metadata for PDF" to see if you got lucky and the article was available in Google Scholar - this will capture bibliographic data from the PDF, create an item from the PDF, and auto-populate bibliographic fields (be sure to check all the bibliographic information - it may be incorrect or incomplete!).
 For PDFs that are not indexed by Google Scholar, you can open them up and then create an item manually, or do a quick search of the title in a Zotero-compatible database, add the bibliographic info from the database using a translator or DOI, then drag the PDF into the Zotero item.

 Can I access my Zotero library when I don't have an Internet connection?